is this a true reflection?

 What about the people who reported sick with a physical illness; because we know that stress and anxiety manifests in the body as physical conditions.

-What about those who hid the real reason for reporting sick because they feared the stigma associated with having a ‘mental illness’.
+What about the people who hid the real reason for reporting sick because they feared the stigma associated with having a ‘mental illness’.

 What about the people who took time off or annual leave instead of reporting sick, to avoid coming to notice, in case they were judged as failing, or unable to cope, or seen as under-performing.

 What about the people who resigned or took early retirement or voluntary redundancy or even a reduction in post because they were unable to work in that environment, or with that particular person or do that job anymore, because of the anxiety it caused.

 What about the self employed or those working alone a massive part of the population, who for many reasons couldn't afford to take time off, who were suffering severely with work-related stress, anxiety or depression.

 What about the people who don’t report sick, who don’t ask for help, who take medication in increasing dosage or who self medicate with alcohol, drugs, porn, gambling or other means to avoid their pain, who become so ill they can’t work anymore, or they are sacked, or they die, or take their own lives.